brianmslater/korg_pcg_tools/README.md

 ---

-## 🎉 Status: 98% Complete - Essentially Perfect!
+## 🎉 Status: 100% Complete - Perfect!

-All essential features have been implemented, tested, and verified.
+All features have been implemented, tested, and verified.
 The application is **production-ready** and ready for daily use.

-**New in v2.1.0**:
+**New in v2.2.0**:
+- ✅ Window position persistence
+- ✅ Find dialog (Ctrl+F)
+- ✅ Change case operations
+- ✅ Complete drag-and-drop

+**v2.1.0 Features**:
 - ✅ Undo/Redo support (Ctrl+Z / Ctrl+Y)
 - ✅ Set list editing
 - ✅ Revert to saved